matt-novoselov/Draggy/README.md

 Each type of node is an [Observable Class](https://developer.apple.com/documentation/Observation) containing properties for the node.
 This approach enables Draggy to update the presentation when the underlying data of any node changes.

-Our app incorporates accessibility features to assist our users, including support for VoiceOver.
+Draggy incorporates accessibility features to assist our users, including support for VoiceOver.

 ## Requirements
 - iOS 17.0+